tomasfernandez1212/arc-test-time-adaptation/README.md

 ## My Approach
 ### Goal
-My goal is to create a transformer encoder-decoder capable of natively perceiving and generating data in the domain of integer grids, the format used in the ARC tasks.
+My goal is to create a transformer capable of natively perceiving and generating data in the domain of integer grids, the format used in the ARC tasks.

 ### Strategy
 #### Custom Tokenization and Embedding: